 One of our favourite Sunday afternoon walks was to catch a bus to Hooton Park which was originally a seventeenth century grand park and from 1914 was used as an important airfield in both World Wars.

 In 1963 the airfield was sold to General Motors’ Vauxhall Motors who created a large vehicle assembly plant.
 The first director of the plant was an American, Tom Williams who had flown almost daily from Hooton Airfield as a WW2 pilot in the US Airforce.

-The initial vehicle was the Vauxhall Viva and I had one as my first car.
+The initial vehicle was the Vauxhall Viva as shown in the main image.
+I had one as my first car.
 In those early days (from 1964) the firm had 12000 employees who included many new residents from Liverpool.
 Today the Opal Astra is the car being made, which just 1100 people work on.
 Currently there are worrying prospects.
 The company owner now is Stellantis, a merger of Fiat-Chrysler and Peugeot.
 The plant could be left empty.
 They could go for an electric car but the future looks as grim as it has for some time.
 Just in time supply chains won’t necessarily work with Brexit and Covid-19.

 We may get some news in a few days.
 The irony is that in 1996 Vauxhall was the first car plant in the world to be certified for environmental management systems.

 Vauxhall wasn’t alone in manufacturing in Ellesmere Port in the Twentieth Century.
 Bowaters and Bridgewater paper mill, flour mills, oil refineries, Odex Chemical works (where I worked in my summer holiday covered in blue dye each day) provided employment.
 Now there is only the Stanlow oil refinery, a large chemical works, and Vauxhall if it survives.